Van Dorn Iron Works

-The Van Dorn Iron Works Company was located at 2685-2700 East 79th Street in the Kinsman neighborhood of Cleveland, Ohio.
+The Van Dorn Iron Works Company is a former factory on 79th Street in the Kinsman neighborhood of Cleveland, Ohio.

-James H. Van Dorn, at the age of 18, was apprenticed to John A. Topliff of Elyria of the blacksmith trade.2 After serving the apprenticeship, he went to work for Aultman & Miller of Akron for ten years before forming his own iron fence fabrication company in 1872.1 2 He relocated his business to Cleveland in 1878 to be closer to supply and shipping facilities 8 and renamed the small company the Cleveland Wrought Iron Fence Company, producing ornamental iron works.
+At the age of 18, James H. Van Dorn was apprenticed to John A. Topliff of Elyria of the blacksmith trade.
+2 After serving the apprenticeship, he went to work for Aultman & Miller of Akron for ten years before forming an iron fence fabrication company in 1872.
+1 2 Van Dorn relocated his business to Cleveland in 1878 to be closer to supply and shipping facilities 8 and renamed the small company the Cleveland Wrought Iron Fence Company.

-Van Dorn expanded into structural steels in 1898,2 timed to coincide with the rise of the skyscraper and automobile.
-One of the company’s early contracts was the erection of a 16-story iron skyscraper in downtown, the Williamson, which was built in 160 working days.2 By the early 20th century, the company had expanded to 1,100 employees and produced frames, fenders and other automobile parts and accessories for local industries.1 A steel structural shop, 290 feet by 120 feet, was finished in 1899.9
+Van Dorn Iron Works expanded into structural steel fabrication in 1898, 2 timed to coincide with the rise of the skyscraper and automobile.
+One of the company’s early contracts was the erection of the Williamson, a 16-story iron skyscraper in downtown, which was erected in just 160 days.
+2 A steel structural shop was added in 1899.
+9

-Van Dorn diversified by purchasing the Davies Can Company and the Colonial Plastics Manufacturing Company in the 1940’s.1 By the 1960’s, the company produced drawn aluminum cans for processed foods and plastic injection molding machines.
-Because of its diversification, the company was renamed the Van Dorn Company in 1964.
+Van Dorn diversified from steel fabrication by purchasing the Davies Can Company and the Colonial Plastics Manufacturing Company in the 1940’s.
+1 By the 1960’s, Van Dorn produced drawn aluminum cans for processed foods and plastic injection molding machines.
+In 1964, the Van Dorn Iron Works became the Van Dorn Company.

-In February 1984, Van Dorn acquired 50% of the Reifenhauser-Nabco Inc. of Springfield, Vermont, partnering with Reifenhauser GmbH & Company of Troisdorf, West Germany, to produce and sell plastic extrusion equipment.5 By 1985, Van Dorn boasted 19 plants in seven states, Pureto Rico and Canada.1
+In February 1984, Van Dorn acquired 50% of the Reifenhauser-Nabco Inc. of Springfield, Vermont, partnering with Reifenhauser GmbH & Company of Troisdorf, West Germany, to produce and sell plastic extrusion equipment.
+5 By 1985, Van Dorn boasted 19 plants in seven states, Puerto Rico and Canada.
+1

-The company also announced that it was seeking to relocate its corporate offices from 2700 East 79th to a new building in the region, affecting 26 employees.3
+The company also announced that it was seeking to relocate its corporate offices from Cleveland to a new building in the region, affecting 26 employees.
+3

-In January 1992, the Crown Cork and Seal Company attempted to take over Van Dorn with a bid of $18 per share.10 That offer was rejected by Van Born’s board, as was a $20 per share offer.
-But Crown Cork and Seal persisted and offered $21 in stock or cash, valued at $175 million, and Van Dorn accepted the offer.
+In January 1992, the Crown Cork & Seal Company attempted to take over Van Dorn with a bid of $18 per share.
+10 That offer was rejected by Van Born’s board, as was a $20 per share offer.
+But Crown Cork & Seal persisted and offered $21 in stock or cash, valued at $175 million, and Van Dorn accepted the offer.
 The plastics division was sold to German-based Mannesmann AG, who developed the Van Dorn Demag Corporation as its American subsidiary.
 By 1995, Van Dorn employed 650 in the Cleveland region and maintained five plants in the United States.